DrugLib.com — Drug Information Portal

 Verapamil

-Ketoconazole and Other Potent CYP3A4 Inhibitors
+Ketoconazole and other Potent CYP3A4 Inhibitors

 CLINICAL STUDIES

-The efficacy of AXERT® (almotriptan malate) Tablets was established in 3 multi-center, randomized, double-blind, placebo-controlled European trials.
+The efficacy of AXERT® (almotriptan malate) was established in three multi-center, randomized, double-blind, placebo-controlled European trials.
 Patients enrolled in these studies were primarily female (86%) and Caucasian (more than 98%), with a mean age of 41 years (range of 18 to 72).
 Patients were instructed to treat a moderate to severe migraine headache.
 Two hours after taking one dose of study medication, patients evaluated their headache pain.
-If the pain had not decreased in severity to mild or to no pain, the patient was allowed to take an escape medication.
-If the pain had decreased to mild or to no pain at 2 hours but subsequently increased in severity between 2 and 24 hours, it was considered a relapse and the patient was instructed to take a second dose of study medication.
+If the pain had not decreased in severity to mild or no pain, the patient was allowed to take an escape medication.
+If the pain had decreased to mild or no pain at 2 hours but subsequently increased in severity between 2 and 24 hours, it was considered a relapse and the patient was instructed to take a second dose of study medication.
 Associated symptoms of nausea, vomiting, photophobia, and phonophobia were also evaluated.

 In these studies, the percentage of patients achieving a response (mild or no pain) 2 hours after treatment was significantly greater in patients who received either AXERT® 6.25 mg or 12.5 mg, compared with those who received placebo.
 A higher percentage of patients reported pain relief after treatment with the 12.5 mg dose than with the 6.25 mg dose.
-Doses greater than 12.5 mg did not lead to significantly better response.
-These results are summarized in Table 1.
+Doses greater than 12.5 mg did not lead to a significantly better response.
+These results are summarized in Table 3.

-PlaceboAXERT® 6.25 mgAXERT® 12.5 mg
+6.25 mg

 (n = 80)